 - 1. A full standard dose of Pfizer-BioNTec vaccine - 2.
 A third of a standard dose of Pfizer-BioNTec vaccine - 3.
-A standard dose of Novavax vaccine at some visits; this is completely optional.
-Visits will take place at the Children and Young Adults Research Unit.
+A standard dose of Novavax vaccine

 For each participant, this is decided by chance using the process of randomisation (which is similar to throwing dice: no-one can choose the result).
 The chance of being allocated to each of these is the same (one third).